craigbuckler/optimalworks/src/pages/#index.md

 ## Clients

-We have worked with sole traders, start-ups, SMEs, large organisations and Government departments - [*please contact us to discuss your requirements&hellip;*]([root]contact/)
+We work with sole traders, start-ups, SMEs, large organisations and Government departments - [*please contact us to discuss your requirements&hellip;*]([root]contact/)